rjqocampo/admin-dashboard/README.md

   * Visual Studio Code for IDE

 ### Motivation
-To practice and solidify my HTML and CSS fundamentals, specifically grid layouts
+To practice and refine my HTML and CSS fundamentals, specifically grid layouts

 ### My Learnings
 * Value of CSS Grid for layouts